Nyerguds/MobiusMapEditor/README.md

 v1.4.0.4: [WIP]

-* Fixed dimensions of Red Alert's ore mine, Snow theater ice floes and Interior theater boxes.
+* Fixed dimensions of RA's ore mine, Snow theater ice floes and Interior theater boxes.
 * Added \*.ini to the list of possible extensions for opening RA maps.
 Apparently before I only added it for saving.
+* The editor will now accept nonstandard extensions from drag & drop without any issues.
+For TD maps, it will need to find the accompanying bin or ini file with the correct extension.
+* An RA map opened from a .ini file will no longer change the extension to .mpr when saving it.
-* Terrain objects will now only pop up a poperties box for setting a trigger in Tiberian Dawn mode.
+* Terrain objects will now only pop up a poperties box for setting a trigger in TD mode.
 * Optimised loading so the editor will skip loading objects from different theaters.
-* Fixed user settings loading, so can port over the settings (game folder, invite warning, and the dialog locations) from previous versions.
+* Fixed user settings loading, so it can port over the settings (game folder, invite warning, and the dialog locations) from previous versions.
 (It's a hacky system, but it works.)
 * Added support for loading mod xml info and graphics through the "ModsToLoad" setting in "CnCTDRAMapEditorD.exe.config".
 The syntax is a semicolon-separated list, with each entry either a Steam workshop ID, or a folder under "Documents\CnCRemastered\Mods\".
 As folder, the path must contain the "Tiberian_Dawn" or "Red_Alert" part at the start.
 That prefix folder will also be used as consistency check for the mod type as defined inside "ccmod.json".
 Mods given by folder name will also be looked up in the Steam workshop folders, with the prefix folder used only for the consistency check.
 Mods do NOT have to be enabled in the game to work in the editor.
 * Added support for the unique pattern of TD's CONC pavement.
-You will need the "ConcretePavement" mod to actually see that, though.
+You will need the "ConcretePavementTD" mod to actually see that, though.
+This mod is enabled by default in the editor's settings.
 * Fixed loading and saving of the videos set in the map options dialog, so no more errors pop up there.
-* Made video names freely editable for Tiberian Dawn missions.
+* Made video names freely editable for TD missions.
 Any mod-added video in TD is playable from missions.
 * The preview selection in the Steam publish dialog will now open in the correct folder.
 * The preview rendered for singleplayer maps for the Steam publish (which is not used by default) will show all map contents.
 * Removed crater types CR2 to CR6; they don't work correctly in either game and will just show the smallest size of CR1.
 Any craters of other types encountered on map load will now be converted to CR1.
 * The Teamtypes dialog no longer uses data grids for its teams and orders.
 * The controls of the orders now correctly adapt to the types of each order, giving dropdowns for special choices lists and for waypoints.
-* The Waypoint that can be selected for a RA Teamtype now correctly starts from -1 as "(none)".
+* The waypoints that can be selected for an RA Teamtype now correctly start from -1 as "(none)".
-* Fixed colour of "Special" in Red Alert to have the same colour as Spain.
+* Fixed colour of "Special" in RA to have the same colour as Spain.
 * Trigger Events and Actions retained their argument data when changing their type, meaning the UI would pick the equivalent data on whatever list or control popped up for the new type.
 This has been fixed.
-* Red Alert triggers now show human-readable data for the Event and Action arguments.
+* RA triggers now show human-readable data for the Event and Action arguments.
 * The editor no longer locks up when the Triggers dialog shows an empty list of Teamtypes or Triggers because none were made yet.
-* Saving a Red Alert mission as .ini will now actually write the file with .ini extension.
 * Removed Aircraft section handling from TD.
 * Like walls, overlay placement and removing can now be dragged to affect multiple cells.
+* All waypoint will now be shown with their coordinates.
+* Added "Jump to..." button on the waypoints tool.
+This will only have any effect when zoomed in.
+* Clicking overlapping waypoints multiple times will cycle to the next one in the list on each click.
+Right-clicking will cycle backwards.
+* When deleting overlapping waypoints, if the currently selected waypoint is one of them, that one will be deleted when clicking.
+* Map indicators drawing priority has been changed to the order (lowest to highest) map boundaries, then celltriggers, then waypoints, then object triggers.
+* Map indicators for the type you are currently editing are now always the most visible, by being drawn last. (e.g. overlapping celltriggers and waypoints)
+* Unit/building/infantry tools now give highest priority to the object trigger labels, so they don't get painted over by their own indicator lines.
+* TGA files loaded from mods that are not inside a .zip file can now also load their positioning metadata from accompanying .meta files.